Your Ultimate Guide to Sherwin-Williams SuperDeck Stains

 Transparent Stains

 Transparent stains are my go-to when I want to show off the natural beauty of the wood.
 They soak into the wood, highlighting the grain while adding a hint of color.
 SuperDeck’s transparent stains, like Cedar Tone Natural or Heart Redwood, are perfect for new or well-maintained decks.
-I used a transparent stain on my cedar fence, and it gave it a warm, natural glow without hiding the wood’s texture.
+I used a transparent stain on my cedar fence (see our full guide on how to stain cedar), and it gave it a warm, natural glow without hiding the wood’s texture.
 These stains offer decent protection against UV rays and water, but they don’t last as long as other options—usually about one to two years before you need to reapply.

 Semi-Transparent Stains